vidstack/player/apps/site/src/routes/docs/player/getting-started/foundation.md

 - `canplay` -> `vds-can-play`
 - `play` -> `vds-play`

-The player still dispatches the original media event (e.g., `play`) for backwards compatibility.
-Prefer the custom variant as it smooths out any issues, and contains rich information such as the request event that triggered it, or the origin event that kicked it off.
+Prefer our events as they smooth out any unexpected behaviour across browsers, and contain rich information such as the request event that triggered it, or the origin event that kicked it off.

 ### Request Events